The Ripple Effect: Families are Stronger

 The focus on family, whether it’s your spouse and children, your close friends, your military family, even the family dog, is an important part of who Heroes on the Water is and how we serve.

 “It does not matter if you have ever fished, or kayaked, the events are geared to help you learn both,” said Jennifer.
 “It’s really the environment, the family feeling, that helps you feel more complete.
 I feel like I’m able to put the puzzle pieces of my life back together more easily through the support of HOW.”

 Heroes on the Water is passionate about serving veterans, active-duty military and their families through the therapeutic benefits of our kayak fishing experiences.
 We cannot do that without the support of our amazing volunteers, like Jennifer.
 We also need your support to ensure we can keep our veterans and their families whole.

 We believe that the ripple effect of supporting our veterans improves the lives of family members, increases the ability for communities to thrive, and positively impacts the economy of our great nation.
-By giving back to Heroes on the Water you’ll allow us to help more veterans and their families!
+By giving back to Heroes on the Water on September 20th, you’ll allow us to help more veterans and their families!